Screenshots

 On Mac OS X, just copy the

 CuePlay icon to your application folder.
-CuePlay expexts your music
+CuePlay expects your music

 files in a subdirectory of your Music folder: <Music